On UCLouvain’s campus in Louvain-la-Neuve, Mons, Tournai and Woluwé

 An interdisciplinary project-programme conducted jointly by Louvain Coopération and the UCLouvain.

 IngénieuxSud is a human and technical adventure that allows students from the UCLouvain and from universities in Southern countries to collaborate on a concrete project.
-In 2018, a total of 170 students took part in the programme.
+In 2019, a total of 180 students from the North and the South took part in the programme.

-During one academic year, these students work on technical problems under constraints identified by associations, SMEs or rural communities in the South.
+During one academic year, these students work on technical problems identified by associations, SMEs or rural communities in the South.

 The university as we understand it should provide an education that is both critical and civic-oriented, in which the student is an actor in his or her own training.
 Meta-Metis courses are a teaching practice that follows this vein.
 An external speaker is invited to approach a subject with an original or different perspective from that of the teacher.
 We make a distinction between meta and metis courses.